Sejong Insider

 The best way to avoid emotional decisions is to make rules when you are calm.
 Before you put money into anything, decide your “exit point.”

-Decide, “If this drops by 10%, I will sell immediately, no questions asked.”
-This is often called a “stop-loss.”
+For example: “If this drops by 10%, I will sell immediately, no questions asked.”
+This is often called a stop-loss.
 When you hit that point, do not argue with yourself.
 Just follow the rule you made earlier.

 It is painful to accept that money is gone.
 No one likes to lose.
 However, successful people understand that trying to fix a past mistake by spending more money is a recipe for disaster.